The 17 Top Things To Do In Yangon, Myanmar

 On the western portion of the lake, you can have your sunset drinks at the Yangon Sailing Club.
 On the eastern section, across the beautiful Sedona Hotel is a floating golf driving range and a choice of excellent restaurants.

-The lake is also known for being lovers' rendezvous place.
+The lake is also known for being a lovers' rendezvous place.
 It is also the site of Aung San Suu Kyi's abode where she spent her house arrest.
-The lake's perimeters are where mansions of the rich are located.
+The lake's perimeters are where the mansions of the rich are located.

-Shop At Bogyoke Aun San Market
+5. Shop At Bogyoke Aun San Market

-For the authentic Myanmar experience, head to Bogyoke Aun San Market to get a feel of the local's shopping action.
+For the authentic Myanmar experience, head to Bogyoke Aun San Market to get a feel of the local shopping action.
 Formerly known as Scott Market, Bogyoke Aun San Market established in 1926, is located in downtown Yangon.

-This colonial-designed market center is the best place to buy local products like souvenirs, handcrafted fabric, Burmese style dresses, jewellery and gems as well as antiques.
+This colonial-designed market center is the best place to buy local products like souvenirs, handcrafted fabric, Burmese-style dresses, jewellery and gems as well as antiques.

-Visit The Riverfont Botataung Pagoda
+6. Visit The Riverfont Botataung Pagoda

-One of the things to do in downtown Yangon is to visit the 2,500 year old Botataung Paya which sits right near the Yangon River.
+One of the things to do in downtown Yangon is to visit the 2,500-year-old Botataung Paya which sits right near the Yangon River.

 It may not be as intricately designed and as the fascinating Shwedagon Pagoda but its upside is that it features a hollow stupa and people can walk through it.
 Tourists and visitors may enter to view the relics within its walls.

-Stroll Around Kandawgyi Lake & Park
+7. Stroll Around Kandawgyi Lake & Park

-One of the things to do in Yangon is to make your way to Kandawgyi Lake, a man-made lagoon where you can view the famous Karaweik, a fascinating copy of a Burmese royal barge which is currently a buffet restaurant now.
+Want to get some fresh air after the city's hectic atmosphere?
+One of the things to do in Yangon is to make your way to Kandawgyi Lake, a man-made lagoon where you can view the famous Karaweik, a fascinating copy of a Burmese royal barge which is currently a buffet restaurant.

 Price to enter the boardwalk area is US$1.60 or 2,000 kyats while US$0.25 or 300 kyats is the fee for the restaurant area.